 Volunteer fire companies are finding it increasingly difficult to get personnel in adequate numbers.
-The municipalities should encourage cooperation among the local volunteer departments, perhaps in areas such as recruiting and acquisition of compatible equipment in order to meet the fire protection needs of the community.
+The municipalities should encourage cooperation among local volunteer departments, perhaps in areas such as recruiting and acquisition of compatible equipment, in order to meet the fire protection needs of the community.

-If new school facilities are proposed by one of the local school districts in the Region, the municipalities should work with the Districts to assure that school facilities are located to be consistent with the objectives of this Comprehensive Plan.
+The municipalities should work with the school district to assure that school facilities are located to be consistent with the objectives of this Comprehensive Plan.

 To facilitate implementation of this Joint Comprehensive Plan and to address the needs and possibilities for cooperation in the future, the municipalities should formalize the joint planning process that began with the formation of the Joint Municipal Planning Committee.
-A committee comprised of representatives from all municipalities should be created that will meet on a regular basis to review this Comprehensive Plan and to identify what steps should be taken to promote its implementation.
+A committee comprised of representatives from both municipalities should be created that will meet on a regular basis to review this Comprehensive Plan and to identify what steps should be taken to promote its implementation.
 The concept of using committees composed of area residents to address major issues of concern within the area may be used on other issues.